 Some of the newer hip and knee implants are accompanied by a guarantee that they will last from 20 to 30 years.
 And if an implant does wear out, unfortunately a more complicated revision surgery is usually required.
 While the life of an implant is still largely unknown, they have greatly improved over the last two decades.

 Your New Orleans orthopedic surgeon reports that nearly twice as many people now get knee replacements as hip implants.
 However, both surgeries have skyrocketed in popularity since 2000, when over 280,000 knee replacements and 165,000 hip replacements were performed.

 Many years ago, people were terrified of hip and knee replacements and it was uncertain how these people were going to do with them.
 Now, they’re fascinating; people are scheduling them like they’re getting a new car battery.

 How long it takes to heal is still one of the first questions patients ask New Orleans orthopedic surgeon Dr. Richard Meyer.
 He typically reviews the patient’s progress six months after the hip or knee replacement surgery, as their own body usually decides when it’s time to resume normal activities.

-If you’re interested in a hip or knee replacement or have any questions, please call our office today to schedule and appointment.
+If you’re interested in a hip or knee replacement or have any questions, please call our office today to Schedule an Appointment.